Head of state Ram Baran Yadav

-A long-delayed draft bill to establish a Truth and Reconciliation Commission, a requirement of the Peace Accord, was tabled in parliament in April but had not been ratified.
-The draft had notable shortcomings, including the proposed Commission's lack of independence from political influence and a proposal to grant it the power to recommend amnesty for perpetrators of serious human rights violations.
+Efforts to establish a Truth and Reconciliation Commission (TRC) stalled.
+Nepali critics of a draft TRC bill, pending since 2007, noted shortcomings, among them the proposed commission’s lack of independence from political influence, inadequate witness protection, and a proposal to grant it the power to recommend amnesty for perpetrators of serious human rights violations.

 Torture and other ill-treatment

 National laws providing safeguards against torture fell short of international standards, and remained inadequately implemented.

 - In July, police tortured Bhakta Rai and Sushan Limbu after the latter was arrested on a minor charge in Urlabari, south-eastern Nepal.
 Police beat them in a jail cell, then stripped them to their underwear in the street, assaulted them with iron rods and forced them to crawl on their knees and elbows over stony ground.
 Both sustained serious injuries.
 Following a successful court petition, the men were granted access to lawyers and provided with medical care, but officers involved in their torture were not suspended, and no investigation was launched.

 Women human rights defenders were threatened, assaulted and killed.
 Dowry deaths and sexual violence continued.
 Legislative weakness and inadequate policing obstructed prosecution of domestic and sexual violence cases.
 Police refused to record cases of violence against women, or to provide information to women human rights defenders on the status of investigations.

 - Uma Singh, a journalist for Radio Today FM and member of the Women’s Human Rights Defender Network, was attacked on 11 January by a group of armed men.
 She was severely mutilated and died on her way to hospital in Kathmandu.